 Indian Government Financial Reporting Standards

 IGFRS is an acronym for “Indian Government Financial Reporting Standards”.
-Though cash-based accounting is used in India for budgeting, accounting, and financial reporting since it is easy and registers a transaction when cash is given or received, it is no longer used.
+Although cash-based accounting is still used in India for budgeting, accounting, and financial reporting, as it is easy and registers transactions when cash is given or received, it is no longer widely used.
 It requires less skilled workers and is tailored to cash management requirements.
 It has also met the fundamental standards of the government’s financial responsibility to Parliament.
-However, the cash-based accounting system is not the most informative way of presenting government accounts, and there is a strong need for an accrual-based accounting framework and standards to keep up with global best practises and to facilitate pilot studies and research efforts on the transition to accrual accounting at the Union and State levels.
+However, the cash-based accounting system is not the most informative way of presenting government accounts, and there is a strong need for an accrual-based accounting framework and standards to keep up with global best practices and to facilitate pilot studies and research efforts on the transition to accrual accounting at the Union and State levels.

-GASAB has also decided to produce accrual basis accounting standards in addition to cash basis accounting standards.
+GASAB has also decided to produce accrual-based accounting standards in addition to cash-based accounting standards.
 ‘Indian Government Financial Reporting Standards (IGFRSs)’ is the name given to the accrual basis standards.
 GASAB has authorised 5 IGFRS thus far, and the Government is considering them all.
 These are the following:

 IGFRS 1: Presentation of Financial Statements